zaczap/bios201/Workshop2/README.md

 gene, and 'Second' only includes pairs where the second reads maps to the gene's strand.

-You can see that the first four lines are counts of unmapped, unassigned or ambigous reads.
+You can see that the first four lines are counts of unmapped, unassigned, or ambigous reads.
 You'll also notice that 'First' has the most reads not assigned to any gene ('N_noFeature').
 Together, these indicate that we have a stranded library where the second read maps to the gene's strand.
 You